 When to visit

-The shrine is packed during the day, so either visit early in the morning or like me, in the evening.
+The shrine is packed during the day, so either visit early in the morning or in the evening.
 I’ve got there around 16.30 so most tourists were heading home.
 Most people also stay at the foot of the mountain and don’t venture further along the trail.
 So, when I started going up, at some point, I was all alone.
 Which, was great, as who does not want those cool pictures, with just you and torii gates 🙂

 How to get there